tc39/proposal-call-this/README.md

 [call-bind]: https://npmjs.com/call-bind

-In other words, Node.js must **wrap** every `this` sensitive intrinsic method in a `this`-uncurried **wrapper function**, whose first argument is the method’s `this` value, using the `uncurryThis` helper function.
+In other words, Node.js must **wrap** every `this`-sensitive global intrinsic method in a `this`-uncurried **wrapper function**, whose first argument is the method’s `this` value, using the `uncurryThis` helper function.

-The result is that code that uses these global intrinsics, like this code adapted from [node/lib/internal/v8_prof_processor.js][]:
+The result is that code that uses these global intrinsic methods, like this code adapted from [node/lib/internal/v8_prof_processor.js][]:
 ```js
   // specifier is a string.